- How Much Does Scentbox Cost?

 Both subscription companies decant their fragrances into sturdy, elegant atomizers that are of excellent quality.
 I really liked these atomizers because they distribute the scent in a wide spray that is kind of like a mist.

 Both of the companies don’t label these atomizers with the name of the fragrance which I’m sure can get confusing if you don’t go through your sample in a months time and they start to pile up.
-This could easily be solved by labeling them once you get them!
+This could easily be solved by labeling them once you get them (UPDATE: Scentbird now DOES label at the bottom)!
 Both services send you a nice amount of product.
 I think that you could get more than 30 days out of them if you don’t douse yourself!